 CAUTIONThough it is non-toxic and non-irritating, peppermint may be sensitizing because of its high menthol content, causing irritation to the skin and mucous membranes.
 Do not use it on children younger than 7 years of age.
 Do not take it internally.

 Put a diffuser by your bed and diffuse oils while you sleep at night or in the family room while you're reading or winding down in the evening.
 Throughout the day, diffuse for work or study with oils that improve brain power or energy.
 This is also a good way to add the scent of essential oil to a room.

 Clear your mind then inhale directly from an open bottle or rub a drop of oil between your palms and breathe in the aroma.
 Do as needed throughout the day.
 Several drops of essential oil are placed on a cotton ball or tissue and allowed to evaporate into the air.

 3. SKIN APPLICATION

 Besides your face and body, the most common places to apply oils are the bottoms of feet, chest, temple and pulse points.
-Apply 2 to 3 drops (a little goes a long way) right on the skin, or combine 5 to 10 drops with a Carrier Oil like Jojoba, Avocado or Rosehips oil.
+Combine 5 to 10 drops with a Carrier Oil like Jojoba, Avocado or Rosehips oil.

 IMPORTANT: Just because it's from a plant doesn't mean it's safe to rub on your skin, or breathe, or eat, even if it's "pure."
 Natural substances can be irritating or cause allergic reactions.
 Like anything else you put on your skin, it's best to test a little bit on a small area and see how your skin responds.